Access Georgia Public Information & State Records (Free)

 Many counties have a case search feature located on their websites.
 For example, Gwinnett Courts have a Case Search feature on their website.
 The requester should proceed to the correct court with jurisdiction of the case and use the case number as a search criterion; if this is unknown, then the parties’ full names.

-How to Get Georgia Bankruptcy Records
+How To Get Georgia Bankruptcy Records

-In Georgia, bankruptcy records may be retrieved by employing the Public Access to Court Electronic Records (PACER), which has a PACER case locator tool that allows individuals to retrieve and view bankruptcy records in the state.
-Requesters must register with the site and access bankruptcy case records at a $0.1 per page cost.
+In Georgia, bankruptcy records may be retrieved by employing the Public Access to Court Electronic Records (PACER), which has a PACER case locator tool that allows individuals to retrieve and view bankruptcy records in the state.12 Requesters must register with the site and access bankruptcy case records at a $0.1 per page cost.

 Bankruptcy records can also be obtained from the office of the clerk of the bankruptcy court with jurisdiction of the case where the trial was held.
 Requesters for bankruptcy records may obtain records from the Multi-Court Voice Case Information System (McVCIS) by dialing toll-free (866)222-8029.